mllobera/leiap_survey/README.rst

 --------
 The following is part of a set of manuscripts:

-> Llobera, M, Hernández Gasch, J., Puig Palerm, A., Deppen, J., Rullán Cruellas, P., Hunt, D. and A. Iacobucci. *Interpreting Traces: A data science approach to survey data*.
-Submitted to  *Journal of Field Archaeology*
-> Llobera, M and J. Hernández Gasch. * Making sense of difference: A new dissimilarity coefficient for clustering pottery surface assemblages*.
+> Llobera, M. and Hernández Gasch, J. *Patterns on the landscape: Untangling Pottery Surface Assemblages*.
 Submitted to  *Journal of Archaeological Science*